maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 #### Variations:

 Wang BASIC uses `CLEAR` for this purpose.
 See notes in that entry.

+BBC BASIC also offers `OLD`, which recovers an accidentally `NEW`ed program.
+This was required because pressing the system reset key erased the program.
+On most other dialects that had an `OLD`, like Dartmouth, it was the equivalent of `LOAD`.

 Sinclair BASIC on the ZX80 allowed a numeric parameter which reserved that amount of memory for BASIC.
 This allows the program to set aside a portion of memory for storing machine language routines.